 TM launched their shopping TV channel in Bahasa Malaysia namely, Laku Mall on its IPTV and mobile app.
 The channel offers wide selection of products such as home & living, electronics & gadgets and women's fashion since June 2017.
-It involves cooperation with Mangkin Prestij Sdn Bhd, a company involving in talent management and movie production as well as M Tanochi Home Shopping Sdn Bhd.
+It involves cooperation with Mangkin Prestij Sdn Bhd, a company involving in talent management and movie production as well as M Tanochi Home Shopping Sdn Bhd, a Korean company registered in Malaysia.